 - F1.
 The standard Fee Credit is 25% of the fee for the module you have deferred.
 You will be awarded this if you defer or withdraw after your Module Start Date but before the Final Deferral Date. - F2.
-A Fee Credit may be applied to any module which starts within 13 months of your deferred Module's Start Date, or in cases where you intend to study your deferred module again, its next available Module Start Date if this is outside the 13 month period of validity.
+A Fee Credit may be applied to any module which starts within 13 months of your deferred Module's Start Date; or In cases where you intend to study your deferred module again, if the next available Module Start Date is outside the 13-month period of validity.
 If you have not used your Fee Credit within the period of validity, it will expire and no Refund will be given.
-A Fee Credit cannot be applied to the courses/ modules listed in paragraph F14. - F3.
+A Fee Credit cannot be applied to the courses/modules listed in paragraph F14. - F3.
 Fee Credits are calculated from the fee paid for the deferred module.
 When you return to study, you will be liable to pay any difference in the fee for your new module. - F4.
 Fee Credits where a third-party has paid fees are credited to the Student. - F5.
 Deferral with Assessment Banking does not generate any additional Fee Credit. - F6.
 A Fee Credit can only be used once after the relevant liability period commences.
-If you use a Fee Credit together with another payment option for a module and you subsequently withdraw you will not be eligible for a further Fee Credit for that module.
+If you use a Fee Credit together with another payment option for a module and you subsequently withdraw you will not be eligible for a further Fee Credit for that module. - F7.
+Fee Credits will not be awarded as a result of the deferral or withdrawal from modules of fewer than 30 credits. - F8.
+Fee Credits will not be awarded where the original fee was paid by waiver or credit issued by The Open University. - F9.
+You may apply for consideration of a Discretionary Fee Credit or Refund if you defer your studies due to extenuating personal circumstances and can provide evidence of meeting the Conditions specified by The Open University, found in Appendix 2.
+Further information can be found in Section H: Discretionary Fee Credits and Refunds.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023